ndori/RxLoading/README.md

 <image src="https://media.giphy.com/media/8UHhqCn5qHdVblUhtP/giphy.gif"/>

-RxLoading will bind "loadingLayout" to your rx network call stream, when the stream is subscribed the layout will move to "loading" state, once an item arrives the loading is done.
+RxLoading will bind "loadingLayout" to your network call stream when the stream is subscribed the layout will move to "loading" state, once an item arrives the loading is done.

-This is the simplest and most frequent occurring flow, but RxLoading supports much more.
+This is the simplest and most frequently occurring flow, but RxLoading supports much more.

 This library is made of 2 components:

  - **LoadingLayout** - a View which can be used to hide all or some of other views while it shows a progress bar.
-	 - Error View- shows a view in case some error has occurred, can have a retry button and can be fully customized for you needs.
+	 - Error View- shows a view in case some error has occurred, can have a retry button and can be fully customized for your needs.
 	 - 	 Empty  View - like error view in case you want to show something else when there is no data.
-	 - 	Can wrap other views it wish to hide or can hide sibling views (white/black list) .
+	 - 	Can wrap other views it wishes to hide or can hide sibling views (white/blacklist).
-	 - 	Have some fine grained configuration for other needs (e.g. support multi users, show blank instead of progress bar...).
+	 - 	Have some fine-grained configuration for other needs (e.g. support multi-users, show blank instead of progress bar...).
-	 - Completely decoupled from RxJava, I might release it as a separate library if there will be request for it.
+	 - Completely decoupled from RxJava, I might release it as a separate library if there will be a request for it.
- - **RxLoading** - an RxJava Transformer which take care of all the binding logics and gives a generic way to incoprate it to most of streams out there.
+ - **RxLoading** - A RxJava Transformer which takes care of all the binding logic and gives a generic way to incorporate it into most of the streams out there.
-	 - 	Can be altred to be used with any progress component out there (e.g. SwipeRefreshLayout..).
+	 - 	Can be altered to be used with any progress component out there (e.g. SwipeRefreshLayout..).
-	 - 	You can choose to set the "loading state" by action (i.e. subscribe,next,error...) or by the emitted item (e.g. if list is empty set "Empty" state).
+	 - 	You can choose to set the "loading state" by action (i.e. subscribe, next, error...) or by the emitted item (e.g. if a list is empty - set "Empty" state).
 	 - 	You can also customize the view by the emitted item (e.g. if has error show "Error" state with a specific getErrorMessage() ).
 	 - Plays well with finite and infinite streams.
 	 - Supports multiple streams with one layout, and also multiple layouts with one stream.
 	 - You can use retry logic seamlessly, it will resubscribe to the stream in case of a retry button being hit.
-	 - And even more fine grained options...
+	 - And even more fine-grained options...

 <image src="https://media.giphy.com/media/tItukBDGj5R0Ai67Dx/giphy.gif"/>

 ## **Download**
-make sure you are using jcenter as a repository
+make sure you are using Jcenter as a repository
 ```groovy
 dependencies {
   compile 'com.ndori.rxloading:rxloading:0.9'